entice/entice/topic_group.md

 and change and merge groups and so on.
 Leaving (or not joining) this channel will also disable teaming up with you for other players.

+_Note: When a group changes a map, the leader can inform the members by using the `entity` topic mapchange API.
+The members will then get notified of where the leader wants to travel and they must then travel there as well and let the leader re-invite them.
+(The client should figure this out and negotiate on its own using the existing APIs)_

 ---

 Synchroneously join.